ivandokov/depy/readme.md

 `depy update [--beta|--dev]` - updates Depy to the latest stable version.
 If --beta is specified the updater will download the latest beta version.
 If --dev version is specified the updated will download the latest development version.

 ### Verbose mode
 You can specify `-v|--verbose` flag for all arguments to enable verbose mode and see detailed information about the process.

+## Development
+If you want to help us make Depy better you can use the development demo project from our [depy-dev](https://github.com/ivandokov/depy-dev) repository.
+There you will find Vagrantfile used to launch testing virtual machine where you can deploy the demo-project.